opulo-inc/ohai/docs/lumen/staging-plate/index.md

 #### Labeling solenoid-valve cables

 *   Use `FBO-0022-00` [Epson LABELWORKS 224VSLPX Tape] to label `PNU-0004-00` [solenoid-valve] cables the following way:
-	*   Half of the solenoid-valve units in a given production batch must be labeled “MOS 2” for left head pnumatics (LH/P1)
+	*   Half of the solenoid-valve units in a given production batch must be labeled “MOS 2” for left head pneumatics (LH/P1)
-	*   Half of the solenoid-valve units in a given production batch must be labeled “MOS 4” for right head pnumatics (RH/P2)
+	*   Half of the solenoid-valve units in a given production batch must be labeled “MOS 4” for right head pneumatics (RH/P2)
 *   Attach the labels in the near the end of the cable connector as shown below -
 	<img src="img/image21.jpg" width="60%"/>